Registered Nurse to Bachelor of Science in Nursing (RN-B.S.N.) Program

 Two professional letters of reference are required.
 Reference letters may be from your immediate RN Nursing Supervisor or another RN with at least a BSN.
 Only one reference letter may be from a Clinical Instructor.

 NOTE: Letters of reference must be submitted directly through NCAS; this is a required area of the application.
 The request for letters of reference will be sent directly from NursingCAS to your references after you have identified your references.

 Meeting pre-acceptance requirements does not guarantee admission to the RN-B.S.N. program.

-Applicants not admitted will need to submit a new application form to be considered for the next RN-B.S.N. course sequence.
+Applicants not admitted will need to submit a new application to be considered for the next RN-B.S.N. application cycle.

 RN-B.S.N.
 Advising Plan

 |Nursing 4306, 4308, 4309, 4310, 4312, 4314, 4315, 4344, 4349||27|